-Duane has considerable experience of lecturing and managing in early childhood education and care.
+Duane has extensive experience of lecturing and managing in early childhood education and care.
 Duane was Sure Start Programme Manager at one of the first programmes in the UK, and co-ordinated the Children First Forum in Liverpool, providing creative opportunities for children and young people.
-Duane wrote the early years programme of Find Your Talent on Merseyside.
+Duane wrote the early years programme for Merseyside's Find Your Talent initiative in 2006.

-He has lectured in education and childhood studies over the past ten years at Universities across Merseyside and North Wales, and over the past 5 years collaborated with Natural Resources Wales to provide Forest School training for undergraduate students in North Wales.
+For ten years he lectured in education and childhood studies across Merseyside and North Wales, during which he collaborated with Natural Resources Wales to provide Forest School training for undergraduate student teachers in North Wales.

 Angela has worked in the Arts and Mental health for 15 years, speaking publicly nationally and internationally.
 With a Masters in Art History and Curating, Angela is a member of Tate Liverpool’s Advisory Board and based at the Walker Art Gallery, led the John Moores Painting Prize until 2015.

 She has worked with several NHS Trusts including Mersey Care and the Surrey and Borders Partnership as well as helping to create additional Mental Health services such as James’ Place.

 An advocate for early intervention in health and wellbeing practice, Angela believes that by creating curiosity during a child's early years and the opportunity to explore the natural environment, we can instil good practice for their long-term mental health.

 Tony has vast experience of play, youth work and adventure playground management in some of the most disadvantaged communities on Merseyside and Chester.

 Tony has led a number of community art initiatives, fundraising, co-ordinating and delivering projects for and with young people.